MikeHankinson/PyBer_Analysis/README.md

 ## Data Sources
 Data was provided in the following 2 files:
-* city_data.csv -- provides data specific to cities of operation, including city, driver count and city type (urban, suburban or rural).
+* city_data.csv -- provides data specific to cities of operation, including: city, driver count and city type (urban, suburban or rural).
-* ride_data.csv -- provides data specific to each individual ride transaction over time, including city, date, fare and a unique ride identification number.
+* ride_data.csv -- provides data specific to each individual ride transaction over time, including: city, date, fare and a unique ride identification number.

 These files are located in the attached Resources folder.
 The data was merged into a single dataframe for analysis.